jimmyli97/human-essentials-wiki/Application-Overview.md

 Line Items are used in Donations, Distributions, Adjustments, Transfers, Purchases, and generally any place where inventory is being moved somehow.

-The behaviors of Line Items are consistent enough that the logic has been captured largely in the [Itemizable](/rubyforgood/diaper/blob/master/app/models/concerns/itemizable.rb) model concern.
+The behaviors of Line Items are consistent enough that the logic has been captured largely in the [Itemizable](/rubyforgood/human-essentials/blob/master/app/models/concerns/itemizable.rb) model concern.

 #### Inventory Items
 Inventory Items are similar to Line Items in their function, except it might be better to abstractly think of them as "Shelves" -- they are only found in Storage Locations, and are the resting place for inventory while it's retained by the Organization.
 Like Line Items, each Inventory Item can only track a single item type, but instead of associating with a polymorphic type, they only associate with Storage Locations (which hold physical inventory).
 They also differ in that they cannot be negative (you can't have -5 Baby Wipes, right?)

 ## Barcoding
-One of the reasons that DiaperBase was built was specifically to offer the ability to expedite inventory tracking with Barcodes.
+One of the reasons that Human Essentials was built was specifically to offer the ability to expedite inventory tracking with Barcodes.
 If you aren't familiar with the physical concept of how Barcodes function, read up on [Code 39](https://en.wikipedia.org/wiki/Code_39) specifically - this allows us to encode letters and/or numbers into machine readable barcodes.

 The TL;DR is that the barcode stripes correspond with actual letters and numbers, and when the barcode reader reads it, it just converts it into the alphanumeric version, and appends a carriage return.